Search: 158 results

 And David will take yet concubines and wives from Jerusalem after his coming from Hebron, and there will be yet born to David sons and daughters.

-And the Philistines, when they went in flight, did not take their images with them, and David and his men took them away.
+And they will leave there their images, and David and his men will take them away.

-David was unwilling to move the ark of the Lord into the City of David with him; instead he took it aside to the house of Obed-edom the Gittite.
+As a result, David was unwilling to take the ark of the LORD into his care in the City of David.
+Instead, David left it at the home of Obed-edom the Gittite.

 After those who were carrying the ark of the LORD had taken six steps, he sacrificed oxen and fattened animals,